chainflip-io/chainflip-eth-contracts/README.md

     f.writelines(out)
 ```

+Maybe rename the obtained "KeyManager_flat_clean.sol" to something a bit nicer.
-Uploaded KeyManager_flat_clean.sol to the Tron verifier — success.
+Uploaded to the Tron verifier — success.